AttributionScanner: A Visual Analytics System for Model Validation with Metadata-Free Slice Finding: Acknowledgments

 \section{Acknowledgments}

-This research is supported in part by the National Science Foundation via grant No. IIS-2427770, and by the University of California (UC) Multicampus Research Programs and Initiatives (MRPI) grant and the UC Climate Action Initiative grant.
+This research is supported in part by the National Science Foundation via grant No. IIS-2427770, the National Institute of Health under grant no. P41 EB032840, and the University of California (UC) Multicampus Research Programs and Initiatives (MRPI) grant and the UC Climate Action Initiative grant.